jnGreg/jobFinder/README.md

 - [Python] - Crawler/ scrapper programming language, version 3.10
 - [PHP] - website programming language, version 8.1.6
-- [Scrapy] - Framework for extracting the data from websites.
 - [re] - Build in python module for finding patterns in text
 - [000Webhost] - Deploy for Crawler and Website
 - [MySQL] - SQL db hosted on Heroku (Hobby Dev plan)